whotookzakum/UnrealExporter/README.md

 If a valid checkpoint is provided, the program will only export files that have different file sizes than the one in the checkpoint (modified files), or do not have an entry in the checkpoint (new files).

 **Checkpoint files for all paks will be generated regardless of which files are exported.** In other words, you can export 0 files and still generate a full checkpoint.
-This can be useful if you want a checkpoint but don't want to re-export existing files.
+This can be useful if you want a checkpoint but don't want to re-export existing files, or if you are using a checkpoint but still want to export a new checkpoint.